mathewgomas-alfred/mathewgomas.io/untranslatable_pages/strokes_documentation.rst

 The freehand tool is split into four classes:

 ``KisToolFreehand``
-   highlevel tool class that get the mouse events form the Ko-classes and distributes events among internal classes.
+   highlevel tool class that get the mouse events from the Ko-classes and distributes events among internal classes.
 ``KisToolPaintingInformationBuilder``
    converts mouse events represented by ``KoPointerEvent`` objects into